kawsark/apt-bootstrap/README.md

-# apt-bootstrap
+# linux-bootstrap
-Bootstrap script for a basic linux dev server with apt-get based software management
+Bootstrap script for a basic linux dev server apt-get and yum based commands are added here